vczh-libraries/Release/README.md

   - ./bootstrap-vcpkg.sh  # ./bootstrap-vcpkg.bat for Windows
   - ./vcpkg integrate install
   - ./vcpkg install vlpp

+Source files in the "Import" folder are grouped by different features defined in [CMakeLists.txt](./Import/CMakeLists.txt).

 The vlpp port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.